Subdued

 ‘Materials that are pure are always my preference.
 My

-grower-friends in Boskoop have great Pinus species in addition to beautiful Cryptomeria.
-They also save old roots for me.
-And the Ilex grower keeps crooked and bent branches especially for me.
-I always drive away from there super happy again with wonderful materials!'
+nursery-friends in Boskoop also have great Pinus species in addition to beautiful Cryptomeria.
+They also keep old roots for me.
+And the Ilex grower keeps the crooked and bent branches especially for me.
+I always drive away from there super happy with beautiful materials!’

-"The trend I see is a growing appreciation for nature and simplicity, with soft colors like powder pink, gold, ivory, green and white but also red, orange, hard pink.
+‘The trend I see is a growing appreciation for nature and simplicity, with soft colors such as powder pink, gold, ivory, green and white, but also red, orange, bright pink.’

 'Anything that exudes warmth and coziness'

-In September, Chantal Post took gold at the Belgian championships.
-'It was quite a tough competition.
-As Stefan van Berlo's assistant, I had already participated in the European Championships in Poland which is really comparable to the Belgian championships in terms of style: challenging, exciting and full of positive stress.'
+In September, Chantal Post won gold at the Belgian Championships.
+‘It was quite a tough competition.
+As an assistant to Stefan van Berlo, I had already participated in the European Championships in Poland, which in terms of style is really comparable to the Belgian Championships: challenging, exciting and full of positive stress.’

-'What I like most about a competition like this is the whole creative process - from the genesis of the idea to the full elaboration.
-I have learned an enormous amount from my own experiments and from the coaching I enjoyed in preparation.
-Exchanging ideas and experience with internationally renowned florists is incredibly enriching where you get a new and broader vision of the floral world.
-An opportunity to enrich my own style, develop myself further and delve even deeper into floral design - which now makes me even more passionate about my craft!'
+'The best thing about such a competition is the entire creative process - from the creation of the idea to the complete elaboration.
+I have learned a lot from my own experiments and from the coaching I have enjoyed in preparation.
+Exchanging ideas and experiences with internationally renowned florists is incredibly enriching, giving you a new and broader vision of the flower world.
+A chance to enrich my own style, develop myself further and delve even deeper into floral design - which now gives me even more passion for my profession!'

-'Christmas means family time.
-Outside it is cold and dark, and then it is important to bring coziness and warmth into the house.
-Christmas is also a time of traditions - which have only become more important after Covid.
+‘Christmas means time for the family.
+It is cold and dark outside, and then it is important to bring warmth and cosiness into the house.
+Christmas is also a time of traditions – which have only become more important after Covid.
 Red and green are more 'in' than ever.
-As well as gold, copper and natural materials:
+And also gold, copper and natural materials:

 'A little exoticism should not be missing'

-Sören Van Laer won the First Mastery Competition of Belgium in September, allowing him to now call himself First Florist of Belgium.
-'It is quite an honor to be the first to bear the title of First Florist of Belgium.
-This title is a real crowning glory of our profession as florists.
-To be a good florist you not only have to master floral techniques, you also have to be creative, be able to organize and plan well and have business talent
+In September, Sören Van Laer won the inaugural Belgian Championship, entitling him to be called First Florist of Belgium.
+‘It is a great honor to be the first to bear the title of First Florist of Belgium.
+This title is a true recognition of our profession as a florist.
+To be a good florist, you must not only master the floral techniques, you must also be creative, well-organized, and possess business acumen.

-have.
 Together with my partner Aymeric Chaouche and supported by the team, we have worked hard to achieve this title.
 I am proud of my team.
-Together, we will continue to strive to put Belgium on the map in terms of floral art.
+Together, we will continue to promote Belgium on the map in terms of floral art.’

 In the run-up to Christmas, Atelier Sören Van Laer

-invariably organizes a Christmas Open Door.
-'Feasting and festive decorating is in our DNA.
-We love pure natural materials like pine branches, pine cones, pine needles, berries.
-Classic shapes like wreaths and stars are part of the Christmas tradition, but I also like to experiment with other shapes.
-Glitter and lights add a festive touch to these creations.
+steadfastly organizes a Christmas Open Door.
+'Celebrating and festive decorating is in our DNA.
+We love purely natural materials such as pine branches, pine cones, pine needles, and berries.
+Classic shapes such as wreaths and stars belong to the Christmas tradition, but I also like to experiment with other shapes.
+Glitter and lights add a festive character to these creations.
 A little exoticism should not be missing either.
 Special